List of Offspring characters: Fraser King

 Fraser King (played by Jay Ryan) is introduced as a new obstetric registrar in Season 2.
 Fraser started a short relationship with Nina, which comes to an end at the conclusion of the second series.

 Phillip Noonan

 Phillip Noonan (played by Garry McDonald) is a 60's year old doctor, Noonan is an anxious man who, like his daughter Nina, is prone to over-thinking.
 Susceptible to infatuation but desperately unsure what to do with it, Noonan's mid-seventies affair with Geraldine Proudman was one of the few times he threw caution into the wind, and was guided by his heart not his head.

 When the affair ended, he retreated back to his solitary ways for many decades.
 But now, in his sixties, Noonan has been given a second chance by Geraldine.
 Eventually the affair peters out, and Phillip starts seeing Dr Nadine Samir, whom he later marries.

+Nadine Samir-Noonan

+Nadine Samir-Noonan, played by Maude Davey, is a Doctor and Phillip Noonan's wife.